Louisville 71, Fairfield 57

 The Cardinals, behind nine points off the bench from reigning Final Four MVP Luke Hancock, rallied to take a 37-23 halftime lead, holding the Stags to just three field goals over an 11-minute stretch.
 Louisville opened the second half with a 14-5 spurt to increase its lead to 51-28 and coasted home from there.

 GAME NOTEBOOK: Louisville finished with 14 turnovers, snapping its seven-game streak of 10 of fewer turnovers. ...
 North Carolina leads the all-time series with Louisville, 8-3, and won the last meeting 83-73 in the NCAA Tournament East Regional final in Charlotte in 2008. ...
-The Cardinals, who came in ranked seventh in the NCAA in steals (12.5), finished with 11 thefts including three by Jones.
+The Cardinals, who came in ranked seventh in the NCAA in steals (12.5), finished with 11 thefts, including four by Jones.

-Note: (Updated: CORRECTED: Harrell’s boards in lede / Smith’s boards in 2nd graph / both teams’ rebounds in 3rd graph / Jones’ steals in 3rd gamenote)